 Distribution lines are local natural gas utility systems that include gas mains and service lines.
-They also include single lines serving a consumer that is operating at less than 20% SMYS (specified minimum yield strength) from a transmission line.
+They also include single lines serving a consumer operating at less than 20% SMYS (specified minimum yield strength) from a transmission line.
 Additionally, systems transporting LPG through a trailer park would be considered a distribution line.
-All distribution lines need to be odorized or contain natural odorant.
+All distribution lines need to be odorized or contain natural odorants.

 A Class 4 location is an area where buildings with four stories or more are prevalent within 220 yards on both sides of a gas line.